Gunman kills 19 children, 2 teachers in Texas school rampage - NewsBreak

 “It hit home for everybody,” he said.

-Staff members in scrubs and devastated victims’ relatives could be seen weeping as they walked out of Uvalde Memorial Hospital, which many of the children were taken.
-Three children and an adult were being treated at a San Antonio hospital, where two of them — a 66-year-old woman and 10-year-old girl — were reported in serious condition.
+Staff members in scrubs and devastated victims’ relatives could be seen weeping as they walked out of Uvalde Memorial Hospital, which said 13 children were taken there.
+Another hospital reported a 66-year-old woman was in critical condition.

+Officials did not immediately reveal a motive, but they identified the assailant as Salvador Ramos, a resident of the community about 85 miles (135 kilometers) west of San Antonio.
+Law enforcement officials said he acted alone.

-Uvalde, home to about 16,000 people, is about 75 miles (120 kilometers) from Mexican borer.
-Robb Elementary, which has nearly 600 students in second, third and fourth grades, is a single-story brick structure in a mostly residential neighborhood of modest homes.
+Uvalde, home to about 16,000 people, is about 75 miles (120 kilometers) from the border with Mexico.
+Robb Elementary, which has nearly 600 students in second, third and fourth grades, is in a mostly residential neighborhood of modest homes.

 The attack came as the school was counting down to the last days of the school year with a series of themed days.
 Tuesday was to be “Footloose and Fancy,” with students wearing nice outfits.

+Other officials said that the grandmother survived and was being treated, though her condition was not known.

+Investigators believe Ramos posted photos on Instagram of two guns he used in the shooting, and they were examining whether he made statements online in the hours before the assault, a law enforcement official said.

-Law enforcement officers investigating the bloodshed began serving search warrants and gathering telephone and other records.
-They also sought to contact Ramos' relatives and trace the guns.
+Law enforcement officers were serving multiple search warrants Tuesday night and gathering telephone and other records, the official said.
+Investigators were also attempting to contact Ramos' relatives and were tracing the firearms.

 Condolences poured in from leaders around the world.
 Pope Francis pleaded that it was time say "'enough’ to the indiscriminate trade of weapons!”
-Ukrainian Foreign Minister Dmytro Kuleba said his nation also knows “the pain of losing innocent young lives.”
+Foreign Minister Dmytro Kuleba of Ukraine, which is at war with Russia after Moscow invaded, said that his nation also knows “the pain of losing innocent young lives.”

-Texas, which has some of the most gun-friendly laws in the nation, has been the site of some of the deadliest shootings in the U.S. over the past five years.
+The tragedy in Uvalde was the deadliest school shooting in Texas history, and it added to a grim tally in the state, which has been the site of some of the deadliest shootings in the U.S. over the past five years.

-In 2018, a gunman killed 10 people at Santa Fe High School in the Houston area.
-A year before that, a gunman shot more than two dozen people to death during a Sunday service in the small town of Sutherland Springs.
-In 2019, a gunman at a Walmart in El Paso killed 23 people in a racist attack targeting Hispanics.
+In 2018, a gunman fatally shot 10 people at Santa Fe High School in the Houston area.
+A year before that, a gunman at a Texas church killed more than two dozen people during a Sunday service in the small town of Sutherland Springs.
+In 2019, another gunman at a Walmart in El Paso killed 23 people in a racist attack targeting Hispanics.

 The shooting came days before the National Rifle Association annual convention was set to begin in Houston.
-Gov. Greg.
-Abbott and both of Texas’ U.S. senators, all of them Republicans, were among the scheduled speakers at a forum Friday.
+Abbott and both of Texas’ U.S. senators were among elected Republican officials who were the scheduled speakers at a Friday leadership forum sponsored by the NRA’s lobbying arm.

+In the years since Sandy Hook, the gun control debate in Congress has waxed and waned.
+Efforts by lawmakers to change U.S. gun policies in any significant way have consistently faced roadblocks from Republicans and the influence of outside groups such as the NRA.

+A year after Sandy Hook, Sens.
+Joe Manchin, a West Virginia Democrat, and Patrick J. Toomey, a Pennsylvania Republican, negotiated a bipartisan proposal to expand the nation’s background check system.
+But the measure failed in a Senate vote, without enough support to clear a 60-vote filibuster hurdle.

 This story was first published on May 24, 2022.
 It was corrected to reflect that state Sen. Roland Gutierrez said the gunman shot his grandmother before going to the school; he did not say the gunman killed his grandmother.
 It was also updated to correct the spelling of the name of the 10-year-old great-granddaughter.